Our Directors

 Peter Rowley

-2009-2023, Assistant Director
+2009-2024, Assistant Director

-This will be my 14th summer at Camp Ponacka and my 7th year on staff.
-This will be my third year working in our office, as the Assistant Director this summer.
+This will be my 15th summer at Camp Ponacka and my 8th year on staff.
+This will be my fourth year working in our office, as the Assistant Director this summer.
 Previously, I was a counsellor for the youngest kids at camp, which brought me joy and many amazing memories.
 Additionally, I was teaching on the swim dock helping kids pass their swimming levels, in the beautiful waters of Lake Baptiste.
 The part I love most about camp is that there is an atmosphere where everyone is friends.
 Whether it’s a first-year camper or a seasoned staff member, we all know each other, and we all care about each other.
 Every year we return, it is like we have never left.
 I have been privileged in life for the opportunity to attend camp, and for the fact that most of my friends I met in my first year age 10, returned to camp year after year, with us all becoming staff together.
 We are still having fun and learning from the campers every year, as they teach us as much as we teach them.
 When I’m not at Ponacka in the summer, I live and work as a residence don at a boarding school in Lakefield.
-I will be going to teacher’s college soon!
+I will be going to teacher’s college this fall!
 However, my time at camp will always be the greatest education in life I will receive.

 Cameron Lang

-2009 - 2023, Program Director
+2009 - 2024, Program Director

 In my opinion, the beauty of camp is that it is the most entertaining, fulfilling, enjoyable and healing aspect of my life while simultaneously being the biggest source of my personal growth and development.
 Even after 12 years at Ponacka, my parents still comment at the end of each August that it seems like I’ve come back as an entirely new person.
 On top of this, camp has provided me with an everlasting connection to nature and some incredibly strong friendships which I will carry with me forever.